ibm-cloud-docs/cephaas/creating-new-deployment.md

 ## Step 2: Placing an order

-For placing your order, you need to contact your IBM seller.
+For placing your order, contact your IBM seller.
 Follow the procedure [Placing an order](https://test.cloud.ibm.com/docs/cephaas?topic=cephaas-placing-an-order).

 ## Step 3: Preparing deployment